foomo/simplecert/README.md

 These functions can be used to gracefully stop the running service, and bring it back up once the certificate renewal is complete.

-If you want to exchange the certificates on disk and force the running service to reload them, simply send a *SIGHUP* signal to your running instance:
+If you want to exchange the certificates manually on disk and force the running service to reload them, simply send a *SIGHUP* signal to your running instance:

     kill -HUP <pid>